dagger/dagger/docs/current/sdk/go/959738-get-started.md

 This revision of the Go CI tool does much the same as before, except that it now supports building the application for multiple OSs and architectures.

 - It defines the build matrix, consisting of two OSs (`darwin` and `linux`) and two architectures (`amd64` and `arm64`).
 - It iterates over this matrix, building the Go application for each combination.
-The Go build process is instructed via the `GOOS` and `GOARCH` build variables, which are reset for each case via the [`WithEnvVariable()`](https://pkg.go.dev/dagger.io/dagger#Container.WithEnvVariable) function of the `Container`.
+The Go build process is instructed via the `GOOS` and `GOARCH` build variables, which are reset for each case via the [`Container.WithEnvVariable()`](https://pkg.go.dev/dagger.io/dagger#Container.WithEnvVariable) method.
 - It creates an output directory on the host named for each OS/architecture combination so that the build outputs can be differentiated.

 Try the Go CI tool by executing the commands below: